Location Ideas for Single family sessions

 This is a good shady spot for evening sessions with aspens and pines.
 I recommend meeting at 7:00 or 7:30 in the summer months.
 6pm in the fall.
 This location is very rocky and not good for high heels or those with mobility challenges.
 I would recommend closed sturdy shoes so we can walk to a variety of settings.

-On the Idaho side of Bear Lake is North Beach.
-There is a $14 per car fee, $10 for Idaho residents, and it’s 30 minutes from Garden City.
-This place is highly popular and overcrowded so I recommend meeting as late in the day as possible.
-7:30pm or 8pm.
+On the Idaho side of Bear Lake is the Hot Springs beach, and it’s 35 minutes from Garden City.
 I like it for the clean beaches and simple background.
 The water is shallow a long way out and easy to stand in.
 Since we will most likely be in the sun, I don’t recommend wearing dark pinks, corals or reds as the the sun bounces that color around.
 Pictures at the lake will have some sunlight on the face.
 I get better skin tones when families wear neutral colors.
 With beach photos, I spend extra time editing out any background people in the water.

 east side at sunset